 The U.S. Department of Agriculture offers a nationwide program to help people who are struggling with food insecurity.
 The national name for the program is Supplemental Nutrition Assistance Program (SNAP).
 In Michigan, the Michigan Department of Health and Human Services oversees SNAP.

 The food we eat not only impacts our health, but also the health of our planet.
-Learn more about how the food you eat everyday can have long term consequences on our planet.
+To learn more about how the food you eat every day can have long-term consequences on our planet, keep reading!